 Beauty, culture, and social tolerance make Amsterdam an ideal destination for any adventurer.
 After Venice, Amsterdam is my favorite European city, and for the same reasons.
-Amsterdam is a Renaissance city build by the mercantile class.
+Amsterdam is a Renaissance city built by the mercantile class.
 The great beauty of most European cities came from Royalty or the Church.
 The riches that built Venice and Amsterdam, came from seagoing commerce.
 Amsterdam is a city of, and by, the nouveau riche.

 Amsterdam was to the new world what Venice was to the Orient, a port city of traders, smugglers, pirates, and arbitrageurs.
-These adventurers got rich importing goods from far off lands.
+These adventurers got rich by importing goods from far-off lands.
 They sometimes took even more profit by evading or avoiding government import duties.
-Like Venice, Amsterdam is built on low, reclaimed land – swamp.
+Like Venice, Amsterdam is built on low, reclaimed land – a swamp.
 Swamps make great places for pirates and smugglers to hide.
 When you’re being chased by a navel “man of war”, heavily laden with cannon and drawing deep, the shallow maze of inlets in a marshy estuary makes an excellent place to hide.
 Navel captains are remiss to chance beaching an expensive capital ship over a small boatload of spices or tobacco.
 Marines are equally reluctant to trudge through unfamiliar swampland.